-Our faculty is made up of Landmark faculty and staff members who understand the challenges of differentiating instruction in the general classroom, and implementing intensive language-based instruction for students with learning disabilities.
+Our team is made up of Landmark School faculty and staff members who understand the challenges of differentiating instruction in the general classroom and implementing intensive language-based instruction for students with learning disabilities.

 LANDMARK OUTREACH DIRECTOR

 Prior to joining Landmark in 2013, Kate worked for national, education-focused nonprofits.
 She is the director of Outreach and serves as the grant writer.
 Kate also teaches a variety of classes at Landmark High School.
 She has taught language arts and study skills, and she currently teaches early literacy tutorials.
 Kate holds a bachelor’s degree from the University of Richmond, a master’s of public administration from New York University, and a master’s degree in special education from Simmons University.

 Keryn has taught at Landmark High School in the language arts and literature departments since 2003.
 As associate director, she manages content development and production, and she assists in overseeing all aspects of the program.
 For Outreach, Keryn has been a school consultant, produced materials for the DESE, and organized the Professional Development Seminars for Cape Cod Educators, in addition to coordinating and teaching courses for the Summer Institute, Landmark Outreach Online, and the Landmark SNHU partnership.
 Keryn holds a bachelor’s degree in English from Colby College and a master’s degree in special education from Simmons University.